hyan5/Learning_to_Simulate_NL_Feedback/README.md

 For details about options of `generate_template_feedback.py`, please refer to [the utility function README](utils/).

 Now, you should have three files -- `train_w_template_feedback.json`, `dev_w_template_feedback.json`, and `test_w_template_feedback.json` -- under the `data/splash/` folder, all with template-based feedback.
 We will use these datasets to train a user feedback simulator.

+## 2.2 Training a User Feedback Evaluator

+## 2.3 Training a User Feedback Simulator

+## 2.4 Training an Error Correction Model